Hollywood knows something B2B storytellers don’t.

 Here in chapter 7, you look at those three stages for your three main audiences, and you start developing a story map that answers, “Which story do I tell to whom?
 When do I tell it?
 Where?
 Why?”

-In stories, when heros leave the ordinary world and enter the extraordinary, battling external (dragons, demons) and internal (regret/fear) antagonists, they are leveling up.
+In stories, when heroes leave the ordinary world and enter the extraordinary, battling external (dragons, demons) and internal (regret/fear) antagonists, they are leveling up.

 When they finally slay these antagonists, they become better than they were before and return back to their ordinary world, ready to pour themselves out into the communities around them.